 Moving to a new apartment can be a time-consuming endeavor.
 But staying organized can help.
 Label your moving boxes in a smart system and they’ll be a breeze to unpack.

 In contrast to the “pack by room” system, you should have a box with everything you need for the first night in your new place.
-This will include items from various rooms like a coffee pot from the kitchen, sheets from the bedroom, toiletries from the bathroom and whatever else you will need that first evening in your new apartment.
+This will include items from various rooms like a coffee pot from the kitchen, sheets from the bedroom, toiletries from the bathroom and whatever else you’ll need that first evening in your new apartment.
 Remember, this is only for the essentials.
 Keep the box a manageable size, too, so you can take it with you in your car.